LaWebcapsule/directus9/docs/extensions/displays.md

 The entrypoint of your display is the `index` file inside the `src/` folder of your extension package.
 It exports a configuration object with options to configure the behavior of your display.
-When loading your display, this object is imported by the Directus host.
+When loading your display, this object is imported by the Directus9 host.

 Example of an entrypoint: